 Realizer (audio type)

-Is an NLG mechanism that takes a value and generates the proper words in the discussion.
-For example, converts 1987-07-03 to July, third, nineteen eighty seven.
+An NLG mechanism that takes a value and generates the proper words in the discussion.
+For example, it converts 1987-07-03 to July, third, nineteen eighty-seven.

-Representational State Transfer is an architectural pattern for interacting with resources via HTTP methods.
+Representational State Transfer, an architectural pattern for interacting with resources via HTTP methods.

-Refers to to additions in chat applications like buttons, a list of options, carousels and other UI to improve UX.
+Refers to additions in chat applications like buttons, a list of options, carousels and other UI elements to improve UX.

-Session Initiation Protocol.
-It is a signaling protocol used for initiating, maintaining, and terminating real-time sessions that include voice, video, and messaging applications.
+Session Initiation Protocol, a signaling protocol used for initiating, maintaining, and terminating real-time sessions that include voice, video, and messaging applications.
 SIP is used for signaling and controlling multimedia communication sessions in applications of Internet telephony for voice and video calls, in private IP telephone systems, in instant messaging over Internet Protocol (IP) networks, and mobile phone calling over LTE (VoLTE).

 Speech Recognition Grammar

-A Speech Recognition Grammar is a set of word patterns, that tells a speech recognition system what to expect a human to say.
+Speech Recognition Grammar, a set of word patterns, that tells a speech recognition system what to expect a human to say.
 For example, a 4-digit grammar will except 4-digit numbers and a collection of sentence patterns that are the typical responses from callers to the prompt.

-HTTP Status codes are what the server sends in the response back to the client with regards to the status of the request.
+HTTP Status codes are what the server sends as the response back to the client with regards to the status of the request.

-User Acceptance Testing.
-It is a type of testing performed by the end-user or the client to verify/accept the software system before moving the software application to the production environment.
-UAT is done in the final phase of testing after functional, integration, and system testing is done.
+User Acceptance Testing, a type of testing performed by the end-user or the client to verify/accept the software system before moving the software application to the production environment.
+UAT is done in the final phase of testing after the functional, integration, and system testing is done.